raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

 tags: [recursion]
 ---

-In [To Grok a Mockingbird], we were introduced to the Mockingbird, a recursive combinator that decouples recursive functions from themselves.
+In [To Grok a Mockingbird], we explored the Mockingbird, a recursive combinator that decouples recursive functions from themselves.
 Decoupling recursive functions from themselves allows us to compose them more flexibly, such as with decorators.[^m]

 [To Grok a Mockingbird]: http://raganwald.com/2018/08/30/to-grok-a-mockingbird.html